Written by Tenley Haraldson.

 Clean Bathroom Floors

-First, vacuum any bath mats and consider throwing them in the washing machine (if they're grimy).
+Vacuum any bath mats and throw them in the washing machine (especially if they're grimy).
 Next, wipe down baseboards and sweep floors.
-Extra points if you pull the mop out!
+Use a microfiber mop if your floors need it.

 Replace Toiletries